mjpritchard/my-1.9.0-site/content/docs/getting-started/how-to-login.md

 {{</command>}}

-If you are asked for a password when trying to login to this second machine, it indicates that your ssh key is not being forwarded.
+If you are asked for a password when trying to login to this second machine, it indicates that your SSH key is not being forwarded.
 Please check that you have used the `-A` option in your initial connection to the login server, or set up agent forwarding permanently in your SSH client configuration on your local machine.

-**There is no point in trying to enter a password (or even the passphrase associated with your key) as only an ssh key presented in the way described above is accepted.**
+**There is no point in trying to enter a password (or even the passphrase associated with your key) as only an SSH key presented in the way described above is accepted.**

 Note that once you are logged into a login server then you can omit the